 Kale is said to be one of the most nutrient dense foods available.
-In fact one cup of kale will provide you with well over 100% of your daily value in vitamins A, C and K. Other notable phytonutrients that this bitter green is known for include vitamin B, manganese, calcium, magnesium, copper, potassium, fiber and antioxidants.
+One cup of kale will provide you with well over 100% of your daily value in vitamins A, C, and K. Other notable phytonutrients that this bitter green is known for include vitamin B, manganese, calcium, magnesium, copper, potassium, fiber, and antioxidants.

 - Doshic effect: Vata ↑*, Pitta ↓, Kapha ↓